-A recent analysis examined contemporary aspirin dosing in the TRANSLATE-ACS trial, which was a prospective, multicenter observational study of more than 12,000 ST segment elevation myocardial infarction or non-ST segment elevation myocardial infarction patients enrolled between 2010 and 2012 who were treated with PCI and ADP receptor inhibitors.
+A recent analysis examined contemporary aspirin dosing in the TRANSLATE-ACS trial, which was a prospective, multicenter observational study of more than 12,000 ST segment elevation myocardial infarction or non-ST segment elevation myocardial infarction patients enrolled between 2010 and 2012 who were treated with percutaneous coronary intervention (PCI) and adenosine diphosphate (ADP) receptor inhibitors.
 Data, including discharge medications and outcomes, were tracked, and follow-up was performed at 6 weeks and at 6, 12, and 15 months post MI.

 The authors concluded that high-dose aspirin is prescribed at discharge in a majority (nearly two-thirds) of U.S. MI patients treated with PCI, despite no apparent benefit in terms of MACE and a measurable increase in minor bleeding events by 6 months.
 They argue that their data support current guideline recommendations for low-dose as opposed to high-dose aspirin for maintenance therapy following MI.